Katikistan/Notes/Networking.md

 that the 32-bit IPv4 address space was beginning to be used up

 The approach to IPv4-to-IPv6 transition that has been most widely adopted inpractice involves tunneling

+Bitmasking IP-addresses can be used for subnetting as well as converting IPv4 to IPv6.
 ## Dynamic Host Configuration Protocol (DHCP)
 DHCP allows a host to obtain (be allocated) an IP address automatically.
 A network administrator can configure DHCP so that a given host receives the same IP address each time it connects to the network, or a host may be assigned a temporary IP address that will be different each time the host connects to the network.
 In addition to host IP address assignment, DHCP also allows a host to learn additional information, such as its subnet mask, the address of its first-hop router (often called the default gateway), and the address of its local DNS server.